 - Cable and internet services

-At one point in time, most of the telemarketing companies became so intrusive that governments had to introduce legislation to curb its unpopular activities.
+At one point in time, most of the telemarketing companies became so intrusive that governments had to introduce legislation to curb their unpopular activities.
 Some states have a Do Not Call option that a subscriber can choose so that a telemarketing company cannot disturb him.

-Types of telemarketing
+Types of Telemarketing

 Telemarketing involves various activities like telesales, appointment setting, surveying, a call-to-action, and database cleaning and maintenance.
 The process can be divided into the following categories –

-This type of telemarketing involves persuasive tactics by salespeople
+It involves persuasive tactics by salespeople

 4. Lead generation

-Service styles of telemarketing
+Service Styles of Telemarketing